bimandika/AssetDex-DCIM/README.md

 npm run dev
 ```

-The application will be available at [http://localhost:8080](http://localhost:8080).
+The application will be available at [http://localhost:3001](http://localhost:3001).

+If you want to using supabase cloud, you can simply change the SUPABASE_URL and SUPABASE_ANON_KEY on client.ts and .env

 ## Supabase Setup Guide